CheesecakeTV/SwiftGUI-Docs/03 Advanced tutorials/Background color propagation.md

 # Background color propagation
 This feature took me 2 very annoying days to properly implement, so please appreciate it.

+It's a feature you probably didn't even noticed, because it feels so natural.

 Every frame has its own background-color, they are not actually transparent - unfortunately.\
 This is due to `tkinter`, the main package behind SwiftGUI.